kubesphere/website/content/en/docs/toolbox/log-query.md

 ## Enter the Log Query Interface

 1. The log query function is available for all users.
-Log in to the console with any account, hover over the **Toolbox** in the lower right corner and select **Log Search**.
+Log in to the console with any account, hover over the **Toolbox** in the lower-right corner and select **Log Search**.

     ![log-query-guide](/images/docs/toolbox/log-query/log-query-guide.png)